hadyhelal/Hacker-News-/README.md

 # Hacker-News-

-An SwiftUI Application which fetch news from hacker news website and show it in order via WebView
+A SwiftUI Hacker News reader which fetch news from hacker news website API and show it with via WebView i used hacker news api

 What i used in the app:

-1- SwiftUI features
+1- SwiftUI features.

-2- Observer Design pattern
+2- Advanced state management using Observer Design pattern.

-3- Networking (URLSession)
+3- Networking (URLSession).

-4- Navigation View in SwiftUI
+4- Navigation View in SwiftUI.

-5- SwiftUI List
+5- SwiftUI List and Identifiable protocol.

-5- Worked With JSON Data format
+6- Worked With JSON Data format.

+7- Incorporate UIKit component into SwiftUI using WebKit to display Web pages.